Green Your Clean – 10 DIY Cleaning Recipes

 Washing soda is also known as sodium carbonate (a naturally occurring mineral) or soda crystals , You can buy it at most DIY or hardware stores and supermarkets.
 It’s not the same as baking soda (also known as bicarbonate of soda or sodium bicarbonate) as it has a much higher PH.

-Mix 1 1/2 cups washing soda,1/2 cup bicarbonate of soda, 1/2 cup salt and 1 cup citric acid and store in an air tight jar.
-Add 1-2 tbsp depending on how dirty your dishes are – watch how to make it here.
+Mix 1/2 cup bicarbonate of soda, 1/2 cup salt, 1 cup citric acid and 1 1/2 cups washing soda.
+Adding the soda last and mixing gently helps to avoid fizzing.
+Store in an air tight jar and add 1-2 tbsp depending on how dirty your dishes are.

 Why not try switching one of your usual cleaners or detergents to a natural alternative and start the journey towards a cleaner, greener home?
 If you have any tried and tested recipes, we’d love to hear them!